Lee Corso picks Ohio State over Texas in final 'College GameDay' appearance

 “This is one of the easiest picks I've ever made.
 Texas is loaded.
 Texas is number one.
 They have a Manning at quarterback.
 Poor, Ohio State.
 They ain't got a chance.
 Give me my first love!”
 Corso said before putting on Brutus' head for the 46th time.

+It ended up being prophetic as the Buckeyes defeated the Longhorns 14-7.

-Corso made the prediction on the 50-yard line at Ohio Stadium 16 minutes before kickoff, quite a change from the first time in 1996 when it was done in the parking lot outside the Horseshoe.
+Corso made the prediction on the 50-yard line at Ohio Stadium in front of 107,524 fans 16 minutes before kickoff, quite a change from the first time in 1996 when it was done in the parking lot outside the Horseshoe.

 The Ohio State band — which spelled out Corso during its pregame routine — was on the field and behind Corso as he made his pick.

 It was GameDay’s 26th appearance in Columbus.
-It was outside Ohio Stadium on Oct.
+It was outside the Horseshoe on Oct.
 5, 1996, where Corso’s popular headgear prediction segment began.

 Corso donned Brutus Buckeye’s head before Ohio State faced Penn State, and the rest is history.